srccd/digitalocean-tekkit-manager/README.md

 digitalocean-tekkit-manager
 ===========================

-Manage Tekkit Server droplets on DigitalOcean v1.0
+Manage Tekkit Server droplets on DigitalOcean.

+This is v1.0.

 A complete description can be found here:
 http://hi.srccd.com/post/hosting-minecraft-on-digitalocean